I led design of this AI product, Taiwan's first Google Gemini AI in retail

 Before

-Carrefour's extensive wine selection intimidated beginners who lacked the knowledge to navigate options.
-Without accessible expertise, customers left stores without making purchases.
+Carrefour's extensive wine selection intimidated customers who lacked the knowledge to navigate options.
+Shoppers didn't know where to start — so they left.

 Challenge